mdavo6/spree_wholesale/README.md

 [![Build Status](https://travis-ci.org/mdavo6/spree_wholesale.svg?branch=3-1-stable)](https://travis-ci.org/mdavo6/spree_wholesale)

 Spree wholesale is a wholesale solution for Spree Commerce.
 Spree wholesale adds a wholesaler login and signup page as well as an admin to approve and deny applicants.
-This gem builds on the great work of citrus and patrickmcelwee, and has been updated to Spree v3.1.
+This gem builds on earlier gems developed by Spencer Steffen (@citrus) and Patrick McElwee (@patrickmcelwee), and has been updated to Spree v3.1.

 PLEASE NOTE: This is a work in progress.